Skip to main content

 Connect Blaze to WordPress

-Written by Eddie Wu
+Written by Justin Jones

-Updated over a week ago
+Updated over 2 weeks ago

 Connecting your WordPress site allows Blaze to autopost on your behalf on a post's selected date and time.